NicholasAMills/RPiSurveillanceSystem/README.md

 4. Open "credentials.py" and type in your information.
 Keep this file safe as it will not hide your password in-editor!
 You do not need to touch anything in RPiSurveillance.py.
 Note: inside the "get_username()" function, you need a gmail account.
 The recipient does not need to be gmail if your primary email isn't through gmail.
 Otherwise, if gmail is your primary email, the "get_recipient()" should be your normal gmail account as that is where the images will be sent.

-5. The current capture path is /home/pi/mu_code/Captures/ You will need to make a "Captures" folder inside the "mu_code" directory.
-This is where the photos taken will be stored.

-6. Position device in desired location with camera and pir sensor facing same direction.
+5. Position device in desired location with camera and pir sensor facing same direction.

-7. Run RPiSurveillance.py through any method you choose.
+6. Run RPiSurveillance.py through any method you choose.
 (IDE, ssh server, terminal, etc.) Note: This program will run infinitely and will only end when you hit "stop" in the editor, ctrl+c in terminal (if ran through ssh server/terminal), or the raspberry pi is unplugged from power.